Danial-Shaikh/trailhead/README.md

 Open `index.html` in any browser.
 That's it — start adding jobs.

-To put it online so others can use it, upload `index.html` and `app.js` to a GitHub repo, then turn on GitHub Pages (Settings → Pages → deploy from the main branch).
-You'll get a link you can share.
-Everyone who opens it gets their own private copy.

 ## Note

 Your data is stored in your browser, so clearing your browser data will remove it.
 Use the Export buttons in Settings to keep a backup.